Looking for the best-of-the-best things to do in the Fall in Atlanta? We’ve got ’em!

 Blue Ridge Scenic Railway – The fall foliage tour during the month of October is the most popular excursion, with two trips running most every day.
 There is so much to do in Blue Ridge – make it a weekend!

 Brasstown Bald – Looking for an easy hike to gorgeous summit views displaying breathtaking fall color?
 Then put on your hiking boots and go NOW to Brasstown Bald in beautiful Blairsville.
 We promise — you’ll love it.

 Build a bonfire – Build a fire outdoors (or in the fireplace.)
 Tell stories, roast marshmallows, turn off the cell phones, and enjoy one another.

 Camp– Fall is the ideal time of year for camping.
 Build a fire, watch the stars, collect colorful leaves, and spend time together as a family.
-The link takes you to our list of the 52 best camping spots in North Georgia.
+The link takes you to our list of the 49 best camping spots in North Georgia.
 There’s also GREAT camping at Georgia State Parks!
+(Cloudland Canyon and Tallulah Gorge are two of our favorites for fall color!)
 Don’t miss it.